 It’s time that mission statements and vision statements get their just rewards; although often overlooked, they’re key to the corporate strategy process.
 They play a critical role – or should play a critical role – as bookends for every strategic and operational plan.
 In short, think of the mission statement as the starting point and the vision as the destination.
-Without mission statements and vision statements, plans can and will wander around aimlessly, travelling to a lot of exotic locales, but never actually getting to where they need to be.
+Without mission statements and vision statements, plans can and will wander around aimlessly, traveling to a lot of exotic locales, but never actually getting to where they need to be.

-How we do this is through our software and services, which we are continually enhancing to drive better results.
-But how we accomplish our mission today may be different from how we accomplish it tomorrow.
+How we do this is through our software and services, which we continually enhance to drive better results.
+How we accomplish our mission today may be different from how we accomplish it tomorrow.
 The mission statement points us in the right direction.
 Our strategic and operational plans become the road map.
+Our goals and objectives help us measure success along the way.
 Without the guidance of our mission statement, programmatic priorities would be difficult to establish and the corporate strategy process would become muddled.

-A mission statement, therefore, provides the basis for judging the success of an organization and its programs.
+A mission statement, therefore, provides the basis for judging the success of an organization and its goals.
 It helps the organization verify if it is on the right track and making the right decisions.
 It provides direction when the organization is tempted by distractions and forced to adapt to new demands.
-Attention to mission helps the organization adhere to its primary purpose and serves as a touchstone for decision-making during times of conflict.
-With a strong mission statement in place, it is very easy to identify your goals, objectives, strategies and tactics.
+Attention to company mission helps the organization adhere to its primary purpose and serves as a touchstone for decision-making during times of conflict.
+With a strong mission statement in place, it is very easy to identify your goals, objectives, strategies, and tactics.

 A mission statement can also be used as a tool for resource allocation for staff, donors, volunteers, and community involvement.

-Consider these powerful mission statements:
+Consider these powerful company mission statements:

 Even if your organization has a succinct, empowering mission statement like Harley-Davidson’s, you should revisit it on a regular basis.
 When your organization goes through the annual corporate strategy process to develop your strategic plan, your mission statement should be discussed – and even evaluated.
 It is of the utmost importance to keep your strategic planning framework strong and in place.
 Why?
 One of the fundamental purposes of strategic planning is to fulfill the mission; revisiting the mission ensures your strategic plan succeeds in that regard.
-Beyond strategic planning, you should consider revising your mission statement if you answer “no” to any of the follow eight questions:
+Beyond strategic planning, you should consider revising your mission statement if you answer “no” to any of the following eight questions:

 To help you develop a powerful mission statement that answers the question, “Why do we exist?”, we offer a white paper entitled, “Mission Statements: A How-To.”